 - Factor IX combines with Factor VIII to form an enzyme complex that activates factor X, which along with factor Va, stimulates the production of thrombin.

-Common Pathway of Clotting
+Common Pathway of Coagulation

 The intrinsic and extrinsic pathways converge to give rise to the common pathway.
 The activated factor X causes a set of reactions resulting in the inactive enzyme prothrombin (also called factor II) being converted to its active form thrombin (factor IIa) by the prothrombinase.